Vedic Astrology: A

 the existence and motion of other planets regulate Earth's behavior (e.g.,

-we are an integral part of it.
-This perspective strengthens the philosophy of
+an integral part of it.
+This perspective strengthens the philosophy of Advaita:

-Advaita: we are all interconnected, not separate.
-Astrology, at its best, could
+we are all interconnected, not separate.
+Astrology, at its best, could help one

 Secondly, it

-may offer insights into an individual's subconscious tendencies, which can be
+may offer insights into an individual's subconscious tendencies, which can help

 astrology is often relegated to being a mere tool for materialistic pursuits.